5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 1. Using `csr-active-config` value containing the flags "Allow Apple Internal" and "Allow unauthenticated Root" to disable `System Integrity Protection` (SIP).
 2. Using an SMBIOS of one of the Mac models listed above in combination with `SecureBootModel` set to `Disabled` (instead of using the correct "J" value).

 Disabling SIP is necessary in order to re-install [components which have been removed from macOS](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches) because they cannot be injected by Bootloaders.
 But if these 2 SIP flags are set, you won't receive System Update Notifications any longer.
-Since re-installing files on the system partition also breaks its security seal, `SecureBootModel` has to be disabled for the mentioned SMBIOSes to boot the system afterwards.
+Since re-installing files on the system partition also breaks its security seal, `SecureBootModel` has to be disabled to boot the system afterwards.

 So in order to be able to boot the system with patched-in drivers ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.